pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

     - `SERVICE-ACCOUNT-NAME` is the name of your service account resource.
     For example, `tutorial-cosign-service-account`.
-    - `COSIGN-KEYPAIR-NAME` is the name of the Cosign key pair secret generated earlier.
+    - `COSIGN-KEYPAIR-NAME` is the name of the Cosign keypair secret generated earlier.
     For example, `tutorial-cosign-key-pair`.
     - `REGISTRY-CREDENTIALS` is the secret that provides credentials for the container registry where application container images are pushed to.